-Cancer occurs when cells in the body divide without control or order.
-Eventually, these uncontrolled cells form a growth or tumor.
-The term cancer refers to malignant growths.
-These growths invade nearby tissues and spread to other parts of the body.
-It is not clear exactly what causes these problems in the cells, but is probably a combination of genetics and the environment.
+Cancer is when cells in the body split without control or order.
+These cells form a growth or tumor.
+Cancer refers to harmful growths.
+These growths attack nearby tissues and can spread to other parts of the body.
+It is not clear exactly what causes these problems.
+It is likely a mix of genes and the environment.

-- History of colon or rectal cancer, or polyps
+- Prior colon or rectal cancer, or polyps

-- Family history of colon or rectal cancer, especially a parent, sibling, or child
+- Colon or rectal cancer in the family—mainly a parent, sibling, or child

-- Diet high in fat and low in fiber
+- A diet high in red meat, and low in fruits, vegetables, and whole grains

 - A change in bowel habits

-- Blood, either bright red, or black and tarry, in the stool
+- Blood in the stool (poop) that is either bright red, or black and tarry

 - Blood tests